1. Think Ahead Exhibition, Scienceworks. Children exploring the "Life in Space" installation. White panels, space ship like interior.

 Time Out says

-Young Melburnians have fond memories of Scienceworks.
+Younger Melburnians have fond memories of Scienceworks.
 It's not surprising – the interactive science and technology museum is geared towards getting children excited about science through first-hand experiences.
+But that doesn't mean that grown-ups can't get in on the excitement too.

 There are guided tours, changing exhibitions, demonstrations and special activities daily.
 The Planetarium, with its huge domed ceiling replicating the night sky, is always a huge hit.
 On Friday nights the planetarium transforms into a domed cinema for adults, with films transporting viewers to outer space, coral reefs and black holes.
 You can even set yourself up with a sneaky drink to accompany your film.

-For a shocking experience check out the lightning room shows.
-Sure it costs a little extra, but there's nothing like man-made thunderbolts to make science fun.
+For a shocking experience check out the lightning room shows – there's nothing like man-made thunderbolts to make science fun.
 Over in the Sportsworks exhibit kids can try to beat Cathy Freeman or try out what it's like to snowboard.
 Scienceworks is also an autism friendly museum with social scripts and maps showing high and low sensory spaces in the museum available on their website.

 Details